-Procedures: Procedures are active treatments that require the patient’s participation or a therapist’s manual skills to promote healing and improved mobility.
-Examples of procedures are exercise programs, joint mobilization and gait training.
+- Procedures: Procedures are active treatments that require your participation or a therapist’s manual skills to promote healing and improved mobility.
+Examples include exercise programs, joint mobilization and gait training.

-Education: Education and training of the patient and his or her family are among the most significant interventions that a physical therapist can offer.
-Often the patient’s body mechanics or posture is contributing to an injury or pain, and working with the physical therapist to correct and change that positioning or habit can eliminate many problems.
+- Education: Education and training of you and your family are among the most significant interventions a physical therapist can offer.
+Often your body mechanics or posture is contributing to an injury or pain.
+Working with your physical therapist to correct and change that positioning or habit can eliminate many problems.

 Talk to your doctor about physical therapy